The City of San Mateo Public Works Department is looking for an experienced, motivated Wastewater Treatment Plant Manager

 Are You Ready?
 Apply.

 All applications, résumés (required) and supplemental questionnaires received will be reviewed for minimum qualifications.
 Applications with "see resume" as a substitution for the work experience description, those with unclear past employment information, or those with insufficient information to evaluate possession of minimum qualifications will not be considered; missing information cannot be assumed.
-A limited number of the most highly qualified applicants will be invited to participate in the examination process, which may consist of an oral panel interview, written exercise, or in the form of a practical demonstration of skill and ability, or any combination of these, tentatively scheduled for December 9, 2019.
+A limited number of the most highly qualified applicants will be invited to participate in the examination process, which may consist of an oral panel interview, written exercise, or in the form of a practical demonstration of skill and ability, or any combination of these.

 An eligible list will be established for those who pass the examination process.
 Current and future vacancies may be filled from this list.
 The list will remain in effect for at least 6 months with the possibility of an extension for an additional 6 months.
 Once placed on an eligible list, and at the time a vacancy occurs, eligible candidates may be contacted by the hiring department and scheduled for additional department interviews.

 Note: The City of San Mateo reserves the right, at its discretion, to limit the number of qualified candidates invited to the selection process.
 ALL RESPONSES WILL BE CONDUCTED VIA THE EMAIL ADDRESS PROVIDED IN YOUR ONLINE APPLICATION.
 Therefore, it is imperative that you provide an email address to which you have access, and it is recommended that you frequently check your email for notices from: sanmateo@CalOpps.org